Infineon/mtb-example-xmc-uart-dma/README.md

 4. After programming, the application starts automatically.

-   First, a 256-byte RAM-buffer is filled with uppercase ASCII-codes A..Z.
-Afterwards, a 256-byte RAM-buffer is filled with lowercase ASCII-codes a..z.
+   First, a 256-byte RAM buffer is filled with uppercase ASCII-codes A..Z.
+Next, a 256-byte RAM buffer is filled with lowercase ASCII-codes a..z.
 Both buffers are transferred to the terminal using DMA via UART.

    Confirm that the uppercase and lowercase characters appear on the terminal as shown in Figure 1.